On leave academic year 2016-17

 Joy H. Calico

-Joy H. Calico does interdisciplinary work on Cold-War cultural politics and on opera.
-She is the author of Arnold Schoenberg’s "A Survivor from Warsaw" in Postwar Europe (California, forthcoming in 2014) and Brecht at the Opera (California, 2008), as well as numerous articles and book chapters.
+Joy H. Calico does interdisciplinary work on Cold War cultural politics and on opera.
+She is the author of Arnold Schoenberg’s ‘A Survivor from Warsaw’ in Postwar Europe (California, 2014) and Brecht at the Opera (California, 2008), as well as numerous articles and book chapters.
 Recent publications include "Old-Age Style: The Case of Arnold Schoenberg" in New German Critique no. 125 (August 2015) and chapters in Dislocated Memories: Jews, Music, and Postwar German Culture and The Oxford Handbook of Opera, both forthcoming from Oxford in October 2014.
 She and David Imhoof are currently coediting a special issue of Colloquia Germanica on sound studies in German contexts, coedited with David Imhoof, is forthcoming.